plain-plain-text/simple-cv/README.md

 * `smallcaps-headings`: Whether the headers and name are in small caps or not.
 * `footer`: By default, a footer is added that includes the author(s) name(s) and the last modified date.
 One or both of those options can be suppressed.
-* `font`: This lets you give the name of OpenType fonts for use in the document, but they must be in the `fonts/` directory.
+* `fonts`: This lets you give the name of OpenType fonts for use in the document, but they must be in the `fonts/` directory.
 See `fonts/FONTS-README.md` for more details.